sonny-tel/Ion/thunderstore/README.md

 <a href="#instructions">Install</a> | <a href="https://github.com/sonny-tel/Ion">Github</a> | <a href="https://discord.gg/UhPwruvSFH">Discord</a>
 </strong></p>

+**Please don't install this with a mod manager like r2modman, it won't work!**

 This is a Northstar fork for Titanfall 2 which adds a variety of enhancements for Vanilla and Northstar.

 Some of the notable features Ion includes are: